 A “yoke” is an ancient tool placed on cattle to help plow fields.
 These were heavy, and the animals wore them most of the day.
 But Jesus tells us that His “yoke” is easy and light.

 When we cast our cares on Jesus and seek His righteousness, we will find rest.
 And not just rest for our bodies, but rest for our souls.

 Jesus is the key to finding lasting peace

 As you look to the Bible for wisdom and cast your burdens on God through prayer, you can begin looking into the future with hope.
 Hope of restoration, and that you have a chance at enjoying your life and finding the little blessings you might not have been able to see before.

 But apart from this firm reliance on God, we have a part to play too.

-There are simple things we can add to our daily routines that can place us on vantage ground when it comes to overcoming worry.
-Also, there are mindsets or attitudes that we can adopt that can be a safeguard against worry and fear.
+There are simple things we can add to our daily routines that keep us on track when it comes to overcoming worry.
+And there are mindsets, or attitudes, we can cultivate that serve as a safeguard against worry and fear.

-And with God helping you, you can learn to live a worry free life.
+And with God helping you, constant worry can be a thing of the past.

 Here are some Bible promises that assure us that God cares for you and there is no need to worry or fear.

 What You Should Know About the Adventist Health Studies